 Students are invited to send in ideas or designs for developing projects/products supporting the sustainability topics areas of the Conference.
-The selected posters will be displayed during the SusTech 2021 Virtual (online) Student Poster Sessions, for Europe/Middle East on Wednesday April 21 starting at 8am
+The selected posters will be presented during the SusTech 2022 Student Poster Session, on Thursday April 21, 2022 from 6:00-9:00 pm, virtual from sunny Riverside California, USA.

 Accepted posters must register for the contest and pay a $50 submission fee.

 Download 1-page flyer Call for Posters Presentation (PDF).

 Poster authors must be either undergraduate or graduate students at the time of submission and may be members of a team comprising of up to four students.
 At least one student author must be an IEEE student member at the time of the submission of the poster to the Contest.
 The poster should be fully the work of the student or students and completed before they have received the engineering or scientific degree.
 Posters should not be regarding an accepted submitted paper to SusTech 2022.
 At least one author must attend the Contest to present the poster.

 Topics of interest are shown below.
 Posters must cover a topic relevant to the conference.

 |Agriculture and Food Technology||(e.g. control and production of fertilizers, soil, water conservation, irrigation, fisheries)|

 |Energy Efficiency||(e.g. sensors and measurement, retrofits of existing infrastructure, energy saving controls, data centers, power saving, Smart Environment)|